PPC specialists are like Tennis Players.

 - Reverse chronological layout - shows your work experience in a neat timeline.

-Reverse chronological format is great for any job application, especially if you have more than a couple of years of experience to show.
+Reverse chronological format is great for any job application, especially if you have more than a couple of years of experience to show in your resume.

 Frankly, both reverse-chronological and hybrid format resumes can do the job just as well.
 It’s up to you which one you will choose.